TimBoleslawsky/ts-tokenizer/README.md

       - Rough implementation plan for tokenization framework. => answer the question of how task-aware it should be.
       - Outline of the experiment setup.
   - Add Limitations, Risk analyis, and time plan.
-  - Define the downstream task: Find and define an anomaly task and/or regression (which data/ columns/ ... to use) and build a small RNN model as baseline (Tim).
+  - Define the downstream task: Find and define an anomaly task and/or regression (which data/ columns/ ... to use) and build a small RNN model as baseline (Tim). => Meeting on Monday.
   - Figure out how much of Volvos data can we show (Tim). => We can plot some data as examples, but we cannot release a dataset!
   - Look for an open-source dataset that can serve the same purpose (Emrik).
 - Stage 2: